Orford, Suffolk: Local amenities

 The population of Orford greatly increases during the summer months, partly due to its flourishing sailing club.
 In common with other Suffolk coastal towns and villages, a substantial number of properties in Orford are holiday or second homes.

 As well as the Castle, Orford's attractions include river cruises, three pubs, a renowned traditional bakery, a smokehouse and a restaurant; the Butley-Orford Oysterage.

 Orford was rated as among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020 and its castle as "worthy of a storybook".

 Governance

 Historically Orford was an ancient borough institutionalised as Orford Corporation.
 It returned two members of parliament for the Orford constituency from 1523 to 1832.
-Considered a rotten borough, this status was revoked by the Municipal Corporation Act of 1883.
+Considered a rotten borough, this status was revoked by the Municipal Corporations Act 1883.

 Orford is part of the electoral ward of Orford and Tunstall.
 The population of the ward at the 2011 census was 1,830.